 Babies can be unsettled for many reasons and it can sometimes take time and effort to work out the cause.
-However it can be a real concern if your baby is uncomfortable, in pain, distressed or if he is being sick, experiencing diarrhoea or has other symptoms.
-The Unhappy Breastfed Baby can help you determine whether your baby’s behaviour is due to something other than an allergy.
+Our leaflet The Unhappy Breastfed Baby can help you determine whether your baby’s behaviour is due to something other than an allergy.

-But when you have ruled out most of the obvious causes and your baby is still, unhappy, colicky or experiencing dry and itchy skin, you may start to wonder whether your breastfed baby could be reacting to something in his diet, environment, or, if he is exclusively breastfed, something in your own diet.
+But when you have ruled out most of the obvious causes and your baby is still, unhappy, colicky, experiencing dry and itchy skin or passing mucousy stools you may wonder whether he could be reacting to something in his diet or environment, or something in your own diet.
 Certain medical conditions can have symptoms similar to those of an allergic reaction.
-It may be wise to rule these out before deciding whether a baby’s symptoms are due to an allergy.
+It may be wise to rule these out before deciding whether a baby’s symptoms are due to an allergy or food intolerance.

 A baby’s immune system is immature at birth.